rlacombe/AdsorbRL/README.md

 For each adsorbate, the Materials Project Catalysis Explorer provides a set of properties including the formula, bulk formula, adsorption energy, and miller indices (which describe a particular lattice structure for the material).
 For our select adsorbates there are between 5,000 and 10,000 different catalysts each.

 We then filter these for the set of unique up to 3-element catalysts by selecting the lowest adsorption energy catalysts among candidate bulk formulae and miller indices.
-This reduces our set to between 2,000–3,000 catalysts per adsorbate, for a total of approximately 8,000 total unique catalysts in our full dataset for the 6 adsorbates of interest.
+This reduces our set to between 2,000–3,000 catalysts per adsorbate, for a total of 7,386 total unique catalysts in our full dataset for the 6 adsorbates of interest.
 We find a set of 55 elements comprising these catalysts and represent our state as the one-hot vector of length 55 where the presence of an element in the catalyst is indicated by a ’1’ in the corresponding dimension.